 Make sure your solar panels have enough elevation or tilt to be able to escape hailstorms or angle them to allow any hail to move and slide off the roof panels.

-Ensure the solar panels are positioned in a way that will allow them to receive as much sunlight as possible, and not be shaded by anything such as trees or buildings.
+Make sure you know what direction should solar panels face to ensure they are positioned in a way that will allow them to receive as much sunlight as possible, and not be shaded by anything such as trees or buildings.

 By using a coating such as Methacrylate a protective barrier will be created on the surface of the solar panels, which will prevent any damage.